 A professional conference organiser doesn’t come cheap.
 Here’s why they’re worth the fee.

 A professional conference organiser (also called a professional congress organiser, a PCO, and a conference manager) specialises in planning and executing conferences on behalf of academics, researchers and associations.
+Conference planning is hard work and you need a broad set of shoulders.
+Ensuring your conference goes smoothly means you need to have a firm grasp on all the little details, but also a stable understanding of the underlying principles that come into play when you’re making an event work.

-Planning a conference means having broad shoulders.
 From plenary speakers and delegates to sponsors and exhibitors, a lot of people count on you to successfully plan, promote and host your conference.
 But what happens when your plenary speaker pulls out the week of your conference?
 Or your AV supplier goes AWOL the day before?
 A professional conference organiser has seen it all before and, crucially, knows just what to do to keep things on track.

 Here are some of the services a typical professional conference organiser might offer.
 Many of them will manage more or fewer aspects of the conference depending on your needs and their particular services.